"

 Total Economic Value

 Total economic value is a concept that is key to cost-benefit analysis.
-Total economic value refers the value derived from a resource (such as the environment).
+Total economic value refers to the value derived from a resource (such as the environment).
 The total economic value captures the overall economic value of the resource to society.
 There are three components to total economic value highlighted in equation (1).

 (1) \begin{align*} \textit{Total Economic Value} \textit{ (TEV)} &= \textit{Use Value} + \textit{Non-Use Value} \\ &+ \textit{Option Value} \end{align*}

 Non-use value captures existence value and bequest value.
-Existence value is the value attained by economic agents by knowing that a resource is conserved and will continue to exist.
-Within the national park example, this would be the knowledge that the parkland and its wildlife is protected even if you never visit the location.
+Existence value is the value attained by economic agents of knowing that a resource is conserved and will continue to exist.
+Within the national park example, this would be the knowledge that the parkland and its wildlife are protected even if you never visit the location.
 This is especially relevant for threatened or endangered species of flora and fauna.
-Similarly, bequest value is value gained from preserving the resource to be passed onto future generations, even if those future generations choose not to utilise the resource itself.
+Similarly, bequest value is the value gained from preserving the resource to be passed onto future generations, even if those future generations choose not to utilise the resource itself.

 The components of total economic value are illustrated in Figure 12.1 below: